 Weeks after commissioning, a compressor unit tripped on high motor vibration.
-Upon inspection, cracks were found in the center piece of the coupling indicating a possible torsional vibration problem.
+Upon inspection, cracks were found in the center piece of the coupling indicating a possible torsional vibration problem (Figure 1 – left side).
 Had the coupling parts simply been replaced without further investigation, additional damage could have occurred.
 This case study shows how field measurements were used to identify and correct a torsional resonance problem.

 The unit consisted of a 3150 HP induction motor operating at 894 RPM, shim pack coupling, flywheel, and 4‑throw reciprocating compressor.
 Full load torque (FLT) of the motor was 222,000 in-lb.
-After the coupling was repaired, a Binsfeld TorqueTrak (TT10K) strain gage telemetry system was installed on the motor shaft to measure both transmitted (average) torque and dynamic (alternating) torque.
+After the coupling was repaired, a Binsfeld TorqueTrak (TT10K) strain gage telemetry system was installed on the motor shaft (Figure 1 – right side) to measure transmitted and alternating torque.

-The high torque exceeded the coupling manufacturer’s allowable limits and caused the failure.
+The high torque measured in the coupling exceeded the manufacturer’s allowable limits and caused the failure.
 The first torsional natural frequency (TNF) was coincident with 5× running speed, which greatly amplified the dynamic torque (AF ≈ 80).
 For a reliable system, the TNF should have a separation margin (SM) from significant compressor harmonics.
 API recommends a SM of 10% when possible.